dotnet/docs-maui/docs/fundamentals/localization.md

 Localization is the process of adapting an app to meet the specific language or cultural requirements of a target market.
 To accomplish localization, the text and images in an app may need to be translated into multiple languages.
 A localized app automatically displays translated text based on the culture settings of the device.

 .NET includes a mechanism for localizing apps using [resource files](/dotnet/core/extensions/create-resource-files).
 A resource file stores text and other content as name/value pairs that allow the app to retrieve content for a provided key.
 Resource files allow localized content to be separated from app code.
+In addition to storing text, resource files can also store images and binary data.
+However, devices have a range of screen sizes and densities and each platform has functionality for displaying density-dependent images.
+Therefore, platform functionality should be used for localizing images instead of storing them in resource files.

-To localize a .NET Multi-platform App UI (.NET MAUI) app using resource files you should:
+To localize a .NET Multi-platform App UI (.NET MAUI) app you should:

-1. Create resource files.
-For more information, see [Create resource files](#create-resource-files).
+1. Create resource files to store strings.
+For more information, see [Create resource files to store strings](#create-resource-files-to-store-strings).
-1. Specify the app's default culture.
-For more information, see [Specify the app's default culture](#specify-the-apps-default-culture).
+1. Specify the app's neutral language.
+For more information, see [Specify the app's neutral language](#specify-the-apps-neutral-language).
 1. Perform platform setup.
 For more information, see [Perform platform setup](#perform-platform-setup).
 1. Localize text.
 For more information, see [Localize text](#localize-text).
 1. Localize images.
 For more information, see [Localize images](#localize-images).
 1. Localize the app name.
 For more information, see [Localize the app name](#localize-the-app-name).
 1. Test localization.
 For more information, see [Test localization](#test-localization).

-In addition, the layout direction of an app can be overridden.
+In addition, the layout direction of an app can be specified.
 For more information, see [Right to left localization](#right-to-left-localization).

-## Create resource files
+## Create resource files to store strings

-Resource files are XML files with a *.resx* extension that are compiled into binary resource (*.resources*) files during the build process.
+.NET resource files are XML files with a *.resx* extension that are compiled into binary resource (*.resources*) files during the build process.
 A localized app typically contains a default resource file with all strings used in the app, as well as resource files for each supported language.

 Resource files contain the following information for each item: